 - Butter – make sure you’re using unsalted butter that’s also soft.
 Salted will give your frosting a little bit of a salty taste – not ideal for these cupcakes.

-- Buttermilk – if you don’t have buttermilk, you can combine a cup of regular full fat milk with 1 TBS of lemon juice or white vinegar, let it sit for ten minutes, and then use that in place of the buttermilk.
-Actual buttermilk is always better but that substitution works fine in a pinch.
+- Buttermilk – if you don’t have buttermilk, you can combine a cup of regular whole milk with 1 TBS of lemon juice or white vinegar, let it sit for ten minutes, and then use that in place of the buttermilk.
+Actual buttermilk is always better but that substitution using regular milk works fine in a pinch.

 Tip!